Quick Start

 For teachers, Spaces are the center of the workflow.
 Create a Space for each student or teaching relationship, then record or import lessons into that Space.

-• Share automatically by linking the student or parent with a Connect Code.
+- Share automatically by inviting the student or parent with an invite link.

 Troubleshooting and FAQ